 1828- Town is named after fur trapper David Edward “Davey” Jackson

-1869- Wyoming became to first state to support women’s suffarage
+1869- Wyoming became the first state to support women’s suffarage

 1920-First all women City government in the world